DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Preliminaries

 where $P_S$ is a distribution parametrised by the level scores and $\rho$ is a coefficient mixing $P_S$ with a staleness distribution $P_R$ that promotes levels replayed less recently. \citet{PLR} experiment with different scoring functions, and empirically find that the scoring function based on the $\ell_1$-value loss $S^V_i = \textbf{score}(\tau_i, \pi) = (1 / |\tau_i|) \sum_{H_t^o\in\tau_i} |\hat{V} (H_t^o) - V^\pi_i (H_t^o) |$ incurs a significant reduction in the $\text{GenGap}$ at test time.

 In the remaining sections, we draw novel connections between the $\ell_1$-value loss prioritisation strategy and the minimisation of $\mut{L}{\pi}$.
-We then introduce ICED, a level generation and sampling framework training the agent over an augmented set of levels.
-ICED jointly minimises $\mut{L}{\pi}$ while increasing $|L|$ and as such is more effective at minimising the bound from \Cref{th:gen_gap}.
+We then introduce DRED, a level generation and sampling framework training the agent over an augmented set of levels.
+DRED jointly minimises $\mut{L}{\pi}$ while increasing $|L|$ and as such is more effective at minimising the bound from \Cref{th:gen_gap}.